nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 relationships between moving patterns and mate choice remains totally unknown.

+However, animals cannot always achieve the movement patterns

+However, in random search theories, indigenous conditions of searching agents have rarely been taken into account.
+This limits the connectivity between theories of random search and empirical observations of animal searching behaviors.

+To fill this gap,

 Reticulitermes.
 Termites are ideal system to study this.
 During certain season of the year, alates fly to disperse for mating.
 After dispersal, termites shed their wings and walk to search for mating partners.